NCEAS/metacat/helm/README.md

 #### Install the Client Certificate

-   1. Create the Kubernetes Secret (named `<yourReleaseName>-d1-client-cert`) to hold the Client Certificate, identified by the key" `d1client.crt` (e.g. assuming the cert is in a file named `urn_node_TestNAME.pem`):
+   1. Create the Kubernetes Secret (named `<yourReleaseName>-d1-client-cert`) to hold the Client Certificate, identified by the key `d1client.crt` (e.g. assuming the cert is in a file named `urn_node_TestNAME.pem`):

       ```shell